TonyWu20/C-GDY-SAC/README.md

             double z;
          }
          ```

-         2. The coordinates should be reset to set the coordinated atom as the origin.
+         - [x] The coordinates should be reset to set the coordinated atom as the origin.
+           - done by commenting the actual coordinated atom in molecule's .msi file at the line "ACL".

       1. base model
          1. parse all atoms with struct ATOM.
          2. Get the last atom itemId.
+         3. Get lattice vectors.

    2. Compute coordinates
       1. align the coordinate site of adsorbate to the adsorption site.
       2. Rotate the molecule to align with the selected